MHMALEK/Cloudflare-playwright/readme.md

 Provide your contact information so users can reach out to you with questions or feedback.

-# Disclaimar:
+# Disclaimer

-It's only a personal repo to see how it works.
+It's only a personal usage.
 Don't use it for illigal purposes.